JroLuttringer/JroLuttringer.github.io/content/authors/jean-romain-luttringer/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate Professor at the University of Strasbourg
+role: Assistant Professor at the University of Strasbourg

 # Organizations/Affiliations to show in About widget
 organizations: